luixt/BreweryZone/README.md

 ## Notes

-It was quite challenging to deal with the filtering aspect of the project.
-It was rather difficult to discover an initial method to set up the filtering logic and code implementation without much practice or foundation.
-Thus, it was necessary to search for online documentation and support.
-Also, the main bugs and issues arised during the development of the filtering features.
-Regardless, at the end I managed to make the program work effectively through trial an error, trying to understand the concept and logic behind filtering techniques.
+It was challenging to initially understand recharts and the different many tools to develop a chart.
+There was that overwhelming feeling where you often don't know how to start.
+Looking for extarnal resources and help was necessary to succeed in developing a good chart.
+Also, working with routes seemed tricky at first, but some early practice with Links and Routes makes it common sense.

 ## License